1. Home/

 • Establishment of effective false-positive reduction techniques

-• Development of a robust escalation and decision-making process
+• Development of a solid escalation and decision-making process

 AFC Technology & Analytics